 Parking is $5 on the festival grounds and includes free tram service to the entrance gates.
 Parking is also offered at private lots, churches and nearby schools for $10-$15.

 With an average of 50,000 cars a day, finding a place to park can be a challenge.
-It pays to cruise around the festival site for parking, if traffic permits.
+It sometimes pays to cruise around the festival site for parking, if traffic permits.

 Try to get into one of the official lots, which have shuttles to the entrance gates.

-Camping at the Strawberry Festival
+Campgrounds for the Florida Strawberry Festival

 Hillsborough River State Park.
 15402 U.S. 301 North, Thonotosassas.
 20 miles to Plant City.
 State park has 112 sites with water, electric, picnic tables, fire ring.
 Dump station on site.
 Activities include fishing, canoeing and kayaking.
 Seven miles of nature trails for hikers.
 Bicycles permitted on the 2.2-mile Park Loop and the 1.6-mile Wetlands Restoration Trail.
 Rates: $24 per night plus $7 daily for utilities (water and electric hookups).
+Book online up to 11 months in advance for Florida residents, 10 months in advance of non-residents.

 Alafia River State Park, County Road 39 S, Lithia.
 18 miles to Plant City.
 Alafia has some of the most challenging off-road bicycle trails in Florida, rambling 17 miles through varying elevations.
 Hikers and equestrians enjoy another 20 miles of hiking and horse trails.
 Access to lakes and the river for kayaks and canoes, as well as fishing.
 Campground lies along the conifer-lined shore of Lake Alafia with great views.
 There are 30 spacious campsites with electric, water, picnic tables and a fire ring.
 Rates: $22 per night plus $7 daily for utilities.
+Book online up to 11 months in advance for Florida residents, 10 months in advance of non-residents.

 Edward Medard Park and Reservoir, 5276 Panther Loop, Plant City.
 10 miles from Plant City.
 This 1200-acre park is co-managed by Hillsborough County and the Southwest Florida Water Management District and includes a 700-acre reservoir with a white sand beach and boat access for paddlers and fisherman.
 Equestrians (bring your own horse) enjoy a 3.25-mile bridle path.
 There are 40 campsites with water, electric, picnic tables and grills on two heavily wooded loops near the lake.
 Reservations are not accepted.
 Sites are $24 per night, first come, first served. ($18 for seniors).
 Call (813) 975-2160 for more information

 Lithia Springs Park and Campground, 3932 Lithia Springs Road, Lithia.
 18 miles from Plant City.
 This county campground has 40 sites for RV, tents and trailers with fire ring, picnic table, water and electric hookups.
 Dump station on site.
 I love this 160-acre park for its natural spring swimming hole.
 The spring flows into the Alafia River for canoeing and kayaking.
 Rates: $24 ($18 for seniors).
-No reservations accepted.
+Reservations are not accepted.
 Walk-ons only, first come, first served.
 Credit cards are not accepted.
 Call (813) 744-5572 for more information.

 More nearby camping: